 Before you iron, check the fabric label to see whether the item can be ironed and which temperature setting to use.
 Cottons and linens are typically safe to iron.
 For synthetics, test a small area to ensure it's safe to iron.
-Never iron wool, velvet, or corduroy.
+Never iron wool, velvet, or corduroy, as it can crush and ruin the pile.

-Tip: Use the steamer to freshen and release wrinkles from delicate fabrics like wool, cashmere, silk, and blends
+Tip: Use a steamerto freshen and release wrinkles from delicate fabrics like wool, cashmere, delicate synthetics, and blends.

-Make sure your iron and Ironing Board Cover are clean and ready to go.
+Make sure your iron and cover is clean and ready to go.
 Check for grime or rust on the bottom of the iron and clear the ironing surface of debris.

 Tip: An accumulation of mineral deposits in the iron can lead to rusting and unsightly spots on bedding and clothing.
-To prevent this, it is best to clean your iron using Scented Vinegar once every two to four months.
+To prevent this, it is best to clean your iron using plain white vinegar once every two to four months.
+Always check manufacturer instructions before cleaning.

 Cotton and linen items that require pressing should be removed from the dryer while still damp.
 If the items are dry, it helps to use a spray bottle with water to dampen.